nathanbarrett/dynamic-context-mcp/README.md

       "args": [
         "-y",
         "@nathanbarrett/dynamic-context-mcp",
-        "/absolute/path/to/your/project/.ai-context"
+        "/absolute/path/to/your/project/.agent/rules"
       ]
     }
   }
 }
 ```

 _Note: The last argument is optional.
-If omitted, it looks for `.ai-context` in the directory where the MCP server runs._
+If omitted, it looks for `.agent/rules` in the directory where the MCP server runs._

 ---